Curious about our Advocacy Grants Program? Check out the answers to these FAQs below.

 No, it does not matter as long as you are working on systems change advocacy that improves the lives of Tennessee residents with improved health care access and/or the prevention and mitigation of Adverse Childhood Experiences.

 The range of $20,000-$100,000 a year is a big difference.
 How do you I determine the appropriate range?

 The average funded amount from our last round of three-year funding was $50,000/yr.
 Only one grantee was awarded the full $100,000/yr.
-The range is determined through a conversation with our Senior Program Officer, Meredith Benton, who looks at current infrastructure, potential policy issues/systems change opportunities, organizational capacity, advocacy scope (statewide or local/regional), single organization or collaborative, etc.
+The range is determined through a conversation with our Vice President of Programs and Advocacy, Meredith Benton, who looks at current infrastructure, potential policy issues/systems change opportunities, organizational capacity, advocacy scope (statewide or local/regional), single organization or collaborative, etc.